 Investigation of appeal

-• MRCP(UK) Policy Team carries out an initial review to consider whether a candidate has grounds for appeal.
-The candidate will be informed if it is considered that there are no grounds for appeal.
+The MRCP(UK) Policy Team carries out an initial review to consider whether a candidate has grounds for appeal.
+The outcome of this could be:

-• The Examining Board will decide whether the appeal should be upheld based on this evidence.
-They may occasionally ask MRCP(UK) staff to collect further information.
+- The Regulatory Subgroup and examining board will decide whether the appeal should be upheld based on this evidence.
+Decisions will be communicated to candidates as soon as possible.

 It can take up to 60 days to respond to appeals owing to the length of time required to collect information and the number of appeals received, although we will try to respond quicker than this if possible.

 Candidates are advised to apply for the next available diet of the examination, even if they have not heard about the outcome of their appeal.
+However, if their appeal is upheld, they will be refunded from any other exam application.

-Examination Appeals Regulations
+Examination Appeals Regulations.

-Outcome of appeals
+Outcome of investigated appeals

-• Upheld – the attempt is expunged from their record and their fees are refunded;
+- Upheld: the attempt is expunged from their record and their fees are refunded.

 If the candidate's appeal is not upheld and they are not satisfied with the decision, they can request that their case be reconsidered by The Medical Director, who will review the evidence provided to the Regulatory Sub-Group and consider whether the decision reached by the group was reasonable.
 The Medical Director can either uphold the original decision, suggest an alternative remedy, or refer the matter to an appeal hearing panel, which will be convened using the procedure outlined below.
 The Medical Director’s decision will be final.